-We have recently changed how we are doing this.
+We have recently changed how we are collecting evidence.
 We have reduced the amount of formal paperwork we are asking tutors to produce.
 Instead, we are moderating a course from every tutor every 1 - 2 years.
-When moderated, we will ask you to provide concrete evidence of your students’ starting points and achievement.
+When moderated, we will ask tutors to provide concrete evidence of their students’ starting points and achievements.
 Details are below.

 We hope you will find this a more useful, less time consuming and more realistic way of demonstrating (and celebrating!) the achievement of our learners.

 What RARPA records should I keep for all my courses?

 - Ask students to complete an Individual Record of Learning, Individual Learning Plan, or equivalent, at the beginning and end of each course.
 (Please stress to students that you need the IRL to help you plan the course to suit them.)

 - Produce a group profile summarising each student’s starting points and any implications this has for your teaching.

 - Keep planning docs – a scheme of work and/or lesson plans.